 Neither are her three sisters.
 Mother Victoria projects the quiet strength of tempered steel behind a knowing smile and squints girlishly when she chuckles.
 Mother Olga is a seemingly reticent holy woman until you notice she is often murmuring a running commentary of wry one-liners under her breath.
 When I mention that I detect an accent, Mother Olga quietly corrects me, “I don’t have an accent, y’all do.”
 A Texan!

-Mother Paraskeva is the youngest of the group, the soft-spoken house philosopher who will eloquently parse the epistemological shadings between the Eastern and Western approaches to Things Unseen, speaks of Aristotelian rationalism with quiet authority and who, I’ve been assured by her compatriots, can shimmy handily up a 30-foot rope swing.
+Mother Paraskeva is the youngest of the group.
+She is the soft-spoken house philosopher who will eloquently parse the epistemological shadings between the Eastern and Western approaches to Things Unseen, and speaks of Aristotelian Rationalism with the excitement of a sports fiend.
+The bespectacled young holy woman can also, I’ve been assured by her compatriots, shimmy handily up a 30-foot rope swing in no time flat.

 Mother Olga approaches a bell hung by the front door.
 “I’m under orders to make some noise,” she deadpans, and begins fitfully ringing.

-At 15 minutes after noon this and every day, the sisters hold a service in which candles are lit in the midday chapel.
+At 15 minutes after noon this and every day, the sisters hold a ceremony in which candles are lit in the midday chapel.
 This is part of a daily cycle of liturgical services that begin in the pre-dawn hours.
-There is bowing and crossing and the sisters retreat to three corners of the room, where daises await with an open text.
+Now there is bowing and crossing, and the sisters retreat to three corners of the room, where daises await with an open text.
 Mothers Nina and Paraskeva share a dais the way George and Paul used to share a mic in the early days of Beatlemania.
 Each sister in turn then reads aloud, the words issuing forth in a mesmerizing singsong.
 It’s lovely and hypnotic and transporting.

-Twenty minutes into this ceremony, quite suddenly, Mother Victoria sounds out a quick four-note figure to guide the sisters in pitch, and they burst as one into a velvety Beach Boys, close-harmony canticle, with traces of the Mamas and the Papas.
+Twenty minutes into this ceremony, quite suddenly, Mother Victoria sounds out a quick four-note figure on a pitch pipe to guide the sisters, and they burst as one into a velvety Beach Boys, close-harmony canticle, with traces of the Mamas and the Papas and the Hollies.
 It’s a glorious surprise.
-At completion they cross themselves and without further ceremony quietly disperse to go about their daily business.
+At completion they cross themselves and without further ceremony quietly disperse to go about their daily chores.